AdiAlbum1/obstacles-to-image/README.md

 - ``` improved_prm.py``` : Our product.
 An improved PRM implementation where the first sampled point is given by the CNN

 ## Training Procedure
-1. Randomly select a base obstacle map with a single critical passageway We manually generated multiple base obstacles maps with single critical passageways using CGAL's scene designer.
+1. Randomly select a base obstacle map with a single critical passageway.
+   <br>We manually generated multiple base obstacles maps with single critical passageways using CGAL's scene designer.
    The JSON files describing the scenes were tranformed to images using ```stage_1.py``` The generated scenes contain various obstacle maps with passageways at positions (0,0), (1,0), ..., (8,0) as in the following images